Chevrolet Corvette: First generation (C1; 1953–1962)

-The 1958 Corvette received a body and interior freshening which included a longer front end with quad headlamps, bumper exiting exhaust tips, a new steering wheel, and a dashboard with all gauges mounted directly in front of the driver.
+The 1958 Corvette received a body and interior revisions including a longer front end with quad headlamps, bumper exiting exhaust tips, revised steering wheel, and a dashboard with all gauges mounted directly in front of the driver.
 For 1958 only were 1958 hood louvers and twin trunk spears.
 The 1959–60 model years had few changes except a decreased amount of body chrome and more powerful engine offerings.

-In 1961, the rear of the car was completely redesigned with the addition of a "duck tail" with four round lights.
+In 1961, the rear of the car was completely redesigned with the addition of a tapered tail with four round lights.
 The light treatment would continue for all following model year Corvettes until 2014.
 In 1962, the Chevrolet 283 cuin Small-Block was enlarged to 327 cuin.
 In standard form it was rated at 250 hp.
-For an extra 12% over list price, the fuel-injected version produced 360 hp, making it the fastest of the C1 generation.
+For an additional 12% over list price, the fuel-injected version produced 360 hp, making it the fastest of the C1 generation.
 1962 was also the last year for the wraparound windshield, solid rear axle, and convertible-only body style.
 The trunk lid and exposed headlamps did not reappear for many decades.

 Second generation (C2; 1963–1967)

 The second generation (C2) Corvette, which introduced Sting Ray to the model, continued with fiberglass body panels, and overall, was smaller than the first generation.
-The C2 was later referred to as mid-years.
 The car was designed by Larry Shinoda with major inspiration from a previous concept design called the "Q Corvette," which was created by Peter Brock and Chuck Pohlmann under the styling direction of Bill Mitchell.
 Earlier, Mitchell had sponsored a car known as the "Mitchell Sting Ray" in 1959 because Chevrolet no longer participated in factory racing.
 This vehicle had the largest effect on the styling of this generation, although it had no top and did not give away what the final version of the C2 would look like.
 The third inspiration was a mako shark Mitchell had caught while deep-sea fishing.

 Production started for the 1963 model year and ended in 1967.
 Introducing a new name, "Sting Ray", the 1963 model was the first year for a Corvette coupé and it featured a distinctive tapering rear deck (a feature that later reappeared on the 1971 "Boattail" Buick Riviera) with, for 1963 only, a split rear window.
 The Sting Ray featured hidden headlamps, non-functional hood vents, and an independent rear suspension.
 Corvette chief engineer Zora Arkus-Duntov never liked the split rear window because it blocked rear vision, but Mitchell thought it to be a key part of the entire design.
 Maximum power for 1963 was 360 hp and was raised to 375 hp in 1964.
 Options included electronic ignition, the breakerless magnetic pulse-triggered Delcotronic first offered on some 1963 Pontiac models.
 On 1964 models the decorative hood vents were eliminated and Duntov, the Corvette's chief engineer, got his way with the split rear window changed to a full-width window.